 Saturday, March 2, 2019 Fondazione Pescheria presents The Shape of Time, the second exhibition on contemporary photography curated by Alessandro Dandini de Sylva at the Pescheria Centro Arti Visive in Pesaro.

-The sense of time is the subject of the dialogue through images between Fabio Barile and Domingo Milella.
+The sense of time is the subject of the dialogue in images between Fabio Barile and Domingo Milella.
 Both use photography to portray time.
 The measures are different: historical time is very short compared to geological time, but both the artists transpose, reduce and compose images that describe the shape of time.

 The work of Domingo Milella, Indexing 2001/2016, features the main destinations of fifteen years of research during which the author has collected images and signs of people and cultures vanished, ancient enough to be forgotten or even not deciphered.
 Milella’s journey began in the outskirts of Bari, the city where he grew up, and continued traveling from East to West, marking a map in which the man, often physically absent, still leaves traces of his presence.